-- 1. In order to participate in a preliminary examination, examinees should be present at the time and place indicated for the examination on the exam notification. - 2.
-Examinees who are not present in time at the start of the preliminary examination may still participate in the examination if they arrive no more than thirty minutes after the start of the examination, although for them the examination will still finish at the scheduled end-time.
+- 1. In order to participate in a preliminary examination, examinees should be present at the time and place as stated on the exam notification. - 2.
+Examinees who are not present at the start of the preliminary examination, may still participate in the examination if they arrive no more than thirty minutes after the start of the examination, although for them the examination will still finish at the scheduled end-time.
 Examinees who arrive at a later moment than half an hour after the start of the preliminary examination will be excluded and will not be admitted entrance to the examination room. - 3.
-Examinees should take the place assigned to them as indicated in the exam notification, with the exception of those cases in which the invigilator gives other instructions. - 4.
-Examinees are not permitted to leave the examination room until thirty minutes after the start of a preliminary examination. - 5.
-The examinee is obliged to present identification by means of his or her Tilburg Universitycard, driver's license, passport, ID-card or OV-chipkaart upon request of or on behalf of the Examination Board.
-In case of a written preliminary examination or test he must sign the attendance list. - 6.
-During the preliminary examination or test the examinee is not allowed to carry books, notes, digital resources or other matters, as referred to in article 13, paragraph 2, sub a, unless the Examination Board or the examiner has decided otherwise.
-Cell phones and other electronic communication devices must be turned off and out of reach. - 7.
-Besides stationary, the examinee is not allowed to have any other materials, amongst others those referred to in article 13, paragraph 2, sub a, on the table during the preliminary examination or test other than which has been handed to him (including scrap paper), unless the Examination Board or the examiner has decided otherwise. - 8.
-The examinee is obliged to follow any instructions of the Examination Board or the examiner that have been published before as well as given during or directly after the preliminary examination or test.
-Invigilators have the authority to give instructions and execute checks in order to ensure that the examination or test proceeds smoothly. - 9.
-During a preliminary examination or test the examinee should only use his own capabilities and, if applicable, literature that has been specifically allowed by the Examination Board or the examiner during the preliminary examination or test.
-The use of a dictionary is never permitted, unless otherwise stated by or on behalf of the Examination Board.
-Any actions contrary to this, such as copying from fellow-students, carrying forbidden notes or literature, giving information to fellow-students or provoking such, are strictly forbidden.
+The examinee is required to take the seat assigned to them as indicated on the exam notification, with the exception of those cases in which the invigilator gives other instructions. - 4.
+The examinee is not allowed to leave the examination room until thirty minutes after the start of a preliminary examination. - 5.
+The examinee is obliged to present identification by means of his or her Tilburg University-card, driver's license, passport, ID-card or OV-chipcard upon request of or on behalf of the Examination Board.
+In case of a written preliminary examination or test, the examinee must sign the attendance list. - 6.
+During the preliminary examination or test, the examinee is not allowed to have any books, notes, digital resources or other matters with him/her, as referred to in article 13, paragraph 2, subparagraph a, unless the Examination Board or the examiner has decided otherwise.
+Cell phones and other electronic communication devices must be turned off and out of reach.
+Watches also must be out of reach. - 7.
+Besides stationery, the examinee is not allowed to have any other materials, as referred to in article 13, paragraph 2, sub a, on the table during the preliminary examination or test, other than that which has been handed to him (including scrap paper), unless the Examination Board or the examiner has decided otherwise. - 8.
+The examinee is obliged to follow any instructions of the Examination Board or the examiner that have been published before the start of the (preliminary) examination or test, as well as instructions given during or directly after the (preliminary) examination or test.
+In any case, invigilators have the authority to give instructions and execute checks in order to ensure the smooth running of the examination or test. - 9.
+During a preliminary examination or test, the examinee should only make use of his own capabilities and, if applicable, literature that has been specifically allowed by the Examination

+Board or the examiner to be used during the preliminary examination or test.
+The use of a dictionary is never permitted, unless stipulated otherwise by or on behalf of the Examination Board.
+Any actions that are contrary to the foregoing, such as copying from fellow-students, carrying forbidden notes or literature, giving information to fellow-students or provoking such, are strictly forbidden.